Some links on this page are affiliate links. See full disclosure in the page footer.

 Although less developed than others on this list, Costco’s value lies in its deeply ingrained customer loyalty and limited-SKU focus, which could deliver uniquely efficient results for select advertisers once the platform matures.

-- Digital Shelf Promotions: Featured listings on Costco.com for select SKUs
+• Digital Shelf Promotions: Featured visibility on Costco.com for select products

 20. Mohegan Media Network

-Mohegan Media Network marks the first casino-resort venture into retail media, launched in partnership with LiveRamp.
+Mohegan Media Network was launched with LiveRamp as the industry’s first casino media network.
 It targets high-income resort visitors with programmatic ad placements across digital screens, slot machines, kiosks, and mobile apps inside Mohegan properties.

 What makes this network stand out is its hyper-targeted environment: real-world visitor behavior, luxury spending habits, and in-property engagement give advertisers an unusually captive and well-segmented audience.
 While niche, it’s a signal of how diverse and location-driven retail media is becoming.